 The costs of routine treatment, office visits, and tests that are part of your regular care will be billed to you or your insurance company like they normally would if you were not in a study.
-The study BP system, blood glucose meter and supplies and ketone meter and supplies will be provided to you at no cost.
-If you use insulin pens you will be given Humalog (lispro) or Novolog (aspart) vials.
+The study BP system, CGM system, a blood glucose meter and its supplies and a ketone meter and its supplies will be provided to those in the BP and BP Fiasp group at no cost.
 Visits and procedures that are required solely for study purposes will not be billed to you or your insurance.
-At the end of the study, or if you decide to withdraw from the study, you must return the BP system and all related supplies to the study staff.
+The Fiasp insulin will also be supplied to those in the BP Fiasp group.
+The CGM supplies for the Usual Care group and those in the BP group who stop using the BP system will be provided at no cost for those who are not currently using a Dexcom G6 routinely.
+Those in the Usual Care group who do currently use a Dexcom G6 will be provided CGM sensors and transmitters at no cost.
+The Usual Care group will use their own blood glucose meter, ketone meter and related supplies until the Extension Phase.
+Humalog (lispro) and Novolog (aspart) insulin vials will be supplied by the study to those in the BP group who use insulin pens.
+If the study visits are conducted virtually, and you do not have a scale at home, one will be provided to you for no cost.
+This scale will be yours to keep.
+At the end of the study, or if you decide to withdraw from the study, you must return the BP system and CGM system with all related supplies, including Fiasp insulin, to the study staff.
 Any additional tests and procedures will be billed to you or your insurance company like they normally would.

-Please ask to speak to someone at your study doctor's office if you want more information about what you or your insurance will be expected to pay
+Please ask to speak to someone at your study doctor's office if you want more information about what you or your insurance will be expected to pay.